 Research shows that dog owners are more likely to go on walks, and therefore more likely to meet physical activity guidelines in the UK.
 Walking your dog doesn’t have to be a chore, since it can also help you stay active and healthy.

 5. Support wellbeing

 Human to non-human contact, such as between people and their pets, is proven to provide feelings of “comfort, relaxation, and reciprocity” that lead to wellbeing.
-During times of social isolation such as the COVID-19 pandemic, pets have the ability to give people a sense of joy and love, which has positive effects on their health and wellbeing.
+During times of social isolation, pets have the ability to give people a sense of joy and love, which has positive effects on their health and wellbeing.